grate-driver/grate/Assembler-syntax.md

 		[2]   = 0x12345678;

 Here: 0.1 is stored in the uniform register 0 as fp20, 0.2 is stored in the low halve uniform register 1 as fx10, -0.3 is stored in the high halve uniform register 1 as fx10, a raw hex value 0x12345678 is written to the uniform register 2.

+#### Uniforms

+The .uniforms code section defines the fragment program uniforms locations that will be exposed to a shader user.
+Syntax is akin to the .constants section, a uniform location name is given instead of a constant value.

+Example:

+	.uniforms
+		[0]   = "uniform_0_fp20";
+		[1].l = "uniform_1_fx10_low";
+		[3].h = "uniform_3_fx10_high;

+Here 3 uniforms will be available for a lookup to a shader user:
+- fp20 typed "uniform_0_fp20" of constant 0
+- fx10 typed "uniform_1_fx10_low" of constant 1 low halve
+- fx10 typed "uniform_3_fx10_high" of constant 3 high halve

 #### Instructions